Early Life and Education of Warren Buffett: A Complete Timeline

 Discover the defining moments in the early life of Warren Buffett.
 From birth to education, explore key events.

-On August 30, 1930, Warren Edward Buffett was born.
-He is an American investor, philanthropist, and the chairman and CEO of Berkshire Hathaway.
+On August 30, 1930, Warren Edward Buffett was born in Omaha, Nebraska.
+He is now an American investor and philanthropist and serves as the chairman and CEO of Berkshire Hathaway.

 Others born on this day/year

-In 1942, Warren Buffett's father was elected to the first of four terms in the United States Congress, prompting the family to move to Washington, D.C.
+In 1942, Warren Buffett's father was elected to the first of four terms in the United States Congress, leading the family to move to Washington, D.C.

-In 1944, Warren Buffett took a $35 deduction on his first income tax return for the use of his bicycle and watch on his paper route.
+In 1944, Warren Buffett, on his first income tax return, took a $35 deduction for the use of his bicycle and watch on his paper route.

 1945: Pinball Machine Business

-In 1945, Warren Buffett and a friend purchased a used pinball machine and placed it in a local barber shop, later expanding to several machines in different locations before selling the business for $1,200.
+In 1945, Warren Buffett and a friend bought a used pinball machine for $25 and placed it in a barber shop, eventually owning several machines before selling the business for $1,200.

 1947: Matriculated at Wharton School

-In 1947, Warren Buffett began studies at the Wharton School of the University of Pennsylvania.
+In 1947, Warren Buffett began studies at the Wharton School of the University of Pennsylvania, but enrolled due to pressure from his father.

 1947: Graduated High School

-In 1947, Warren Buffett graduated from Woodrow Wilson High School.
+In 1947, Warren Buffett graduated from Woodrow Wilson High School in Washington, D.C.

 1950: Rejected by Harvard Business School